 - AmeriHealth Caritas

-Learn More About Intensive Rehab Programs to Help You Overcome Alcohol Addiction
+Learn More About Our Inpatient Rehab Program to Help You Overcome Alcohol Addiction

 When you leave our Arizona alcohol rehab facility and begin the rest of your life, Decision Point Center is committed to finding you a support system to help you transition back into the world.
 Being able to turn to others is a vital part of your long-term sobriety, which is why we ensure patients participate in 12-step recovery meetings, in addition to Celebrate Recovery.